grantrules/cat6/README.md

 # cat6
 Multiplayer game for cycling smart trainers.
+Right now, this just connects a few BT devices in Chrome and has a multiplayer lobby.
+Game coming.. eventually.

 ### Description